 A RECOGNIZED DEGREE

 Since its creation, PFIEV has given degrees to around 1500 Vietnamese engineering students, who benefit from the professional recognition that comes from an internationally recognized qualification.
 The engineering degree, issued by Vietnam’s Ministry of Education and Training, is the first degree issued by a country of the Global South that is recognized by France through the CTI (French commission for engineering qualifications).
 This means that it is the first Vietnamese higher education program to obtain international recognition.
 Under international agreements, this degree is recognized practically everywhere in the world, including in the USA.
 Every year, the program admits around 1200 students on the four Vietnamese sites, spread over the five years of training and selected from the best university candidates.
-The PFIEV program, which received strong support from the French Ministry of National Education, Higher Education and Research (MENESR) and the Ministry of Foreign Affairs and International Development (MAEDI) in its early years, has since 2007 been funded by Vietnam’s Ministry of Education and Training.
-The French government, through MENESR and MAEDI, continues to support the actions and operations of the French consortium.
+The PFIEV program, which received strong support from the French Ministry of Higher Education and Research and the Ministry of Foreign Affairs in its early years, has since 2007 been funded by Vietnam’s Ministry of Education and Training.
+The French government, through Ministry of Higher Education and Research and the French Ambassy in Vietna, continues to support the actions and operations of the French consortium.

 THE ROLE OF ÉCOLE DES PONTS PARISTECH

 Within the consortium, École des Ponts ParisTech is responsible for the PFIEV’s “transportation infrastructures” specialty, run by Hanoi National University of Civil Engineering (ENGC).